GSA/plainlanguage.gov/_pages/law/requirements/web-checklist.md

 ---
-title: Checklist for plain language on the web
+title: Web checklist
-permalink: /resources/checklists/checklist-for-plain-language-on-the-web/
+permalink: /law/requirements/web-checklist/
-sidenav: resources
+sidenav: law
 ---

 On the web, people are in a hurry.
 They skim and scan, looking for quick answers to their questions.
 Help your readers quickly find what they need with these web writing tips: